-The selected external UCITS and ETFs may implement ESG strategies that differ from those implemented within the Indosuez Wealth Management Group.
+The selected External UCITS may implement ESG strategies that differ from those implemented at the Indosuez Wealth Management Group.
 As such, they may have different approaches to taking into account non-financial criteria, which may lead to inconsistencies in the non-financial analysis of the Mandate.